mlcommons/medperf/docs/mlcubes/mlcube_data.md

 {% include "mlcubes/shared/execute.md" %}

-3. Create input data by providing input data to your dataset.
+3. Provide input data to your mlcube.
 In this case, you can easily create sample data for our task.
 Assuming you are in the `tutorial/data_preparator_mlcube/mlcube` path, you can run
     ```bash
     echo "John Smith" >> workspace/input_data/names.txt
     echo "id,greeting\n0,\"Hello, John smith\"\n1,\"Howdy, John Smith\"\n2,\"Greetings, John Smith\"\n3,\"Bonjour, John Smith\"" >> workspace/input_labels/labels.csv